Home » Guides » General » Professional Woodworking Tools: 10 Tools I Wish I’d Bought Sooner

 Key features:

-• Three or four speeds to adjust rate of stock feed into the bit or saw blade
+• Three or four speeds to adjust the rate of stock feed into the bit or saw blade

 • Downward pressure prevents stock from moving